daniel-furman/daniel-furman.github.io/content/_index.md

 # About

-A challenge-driven data scientist primarily interested in applied science and insights-driven research.
+A challenge-driven data scientist primarily interested in applied science and insights-oriented research.
 My programming experience is mainly in Python, R, and MATLAB, spanning the full-stack from data mining to algorithm development.
 I am currently enrolled as a graduate student at UC Berkeley's School of Information (MIMS '23), focusing on applied data science and machine learning in the technology sector.
 I also love reading, environmental science, and telling stories with data!

 ---